sylvaticus/DICEModel.jl/docs/src/results.md

-# Main results
+# Results

-We report here some results from running the codepackage with the official scenarios and compare the output of `DICEModel.jl` with the official GAMS output as given in the _DICE 2023 Introduction and User's Manual_ (v3.1.2, May 15, 2024)
+In this page we report the results from running the package with the official scenarios and compare the output of `DICEModel.jl` with the official GAMS output as given in the _DICE 2023 Introduction and User's Manual_ (v3.1.2, May 15, 2024)

-The scenarios we run here are:
+The scenarios considered are:

 - `cbopt`:    The C/B optimal scenario
 - `t2c`:      The temperature constrained to max 2 °C scenario